 For more bar tips, check out our guidebook for planning your wedding cuisine.

-You can find other guidebooks like this on our resource library.
+You can find other guidebooks like this on the Enlightened Creative literature page.
 I am sure you will find it very helpful!